Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 Pharmacy technicians are essential in making the pharmacy run smoothly by keeping it sterile and orderly.
 They also often assist in completing inventory control and ensuring correct labeling and appropriate storage for medications.
 As many pharmacies are open weekends and evenings, a pharmacy technician’s work schedule may vary from a typical 9-5 in order to accommodate operating hours.
 Plus, the demand for pharmacy techs is high in order to fill those extended days with qualified professionals.

 So, what is the process to become a certified pharmacy technician?
-Typically, pharmacy technicians receive formal training from an accredited institution such as Arizona College.
+Typically, pharmacy technicians receive formal training from an accredited institution such as Arizona College of Allied Health.
 All pharmacy technician students must obtain their trainee license prior to starting the externship portion of our program.

 Upon successfully completing the program, graduates who wish to become certified pharmacy technicians can register to take the Pharmacy Technician Certification Examination through the Pharmacy Technician Certification Board (PTCB).
 Certification can enhance your resume and demonstrate competency in the field.